nrfconnect/sdk-nrf/doc/nrf/doc_build.rst

 The |NCS| documentation is written using the reStructuredText markup language (.rst file extension) with Sphinx extensions and processed using Sphinx.
 API documentation is included from Doxygen comments.

-See the *Documentation overview* section in the :ref:`zephyr:zephyr_doc` developer guide for information about reStructuredText.
+See :ref:`zephyr:documentation-overview` in the Zephyr developer guide for information about reStructuredText.

 Before you start